googleapis/google-cloud-java/generation/new_client/README.md

 `python3.9 generation/new_client/new-client.py generate  --help`.

-:warning: **Note: The advanced options other than `transport`, `destination-name` and `distribution-name` cannot be specified in the [GH action](https://github.com/googleapis/google-cloud-java/actions/workflows/generate_new_client.yaml), you will have to run the script locally (refer to the Prerequisites (for local environment) section below) if you need to specify any of these**
+:warning: **Note: The advanced options other than `transport`, `destination-name` and `distribution-name` cannot be specified in the [Github Action](https://github.com/googleapis/google-cloud-java/actions/workflows/generate_new_client.yaml), you will have to run the script locally (refer to the Prerequisites (for local environment) section below) if you need to specify any of these**